huynle/ogpt.nvim/README.md

 ## General usage

-TO USE with local Ollama, should be the same as the original ChatGPT.nvim plugin. change your API HOST and Key can be empty string.
+TO USE with local Ollama, should be the same as the original OGPT.nvim plugin. change your API HOST and Key can be empty string.

 ```sh